sigsum/sigsum/proposals/2023-09-revert-cosignature-version.md

 An interoperable log <--> witness protocol, supporting multiple key types (for crypto-agility) is still in development, with cryptographic details compatible with Sigsum cosignatures (as long as the witness uses as Ed25519 signing key).
-However, this need to be visible to log users; a Sigsum log could talk to a witness that produces additional cosignatures that are not compatible with Sigsum, verify and publish the Ed25519 cosignatures in the Sigsum log protocol, and simply ignore any non-Ed25519 cosignatures.
+However, this does not need to be visible to log users; a Sigsum log could talk to a witness that produces additional cosignatures that are not compatible with Sigsum, verify and publish the Ed25519 cosignatures in the Sigsum log protocol, and simply ignore any non-Ed25519 cosignatures.

 At a later point, e.g., if Sigsum adopts a particular flavor of post-quantum cosignatures, we would extend the Sigsum log protocol